tartley/gloopy/README.md

 # Status & Known Issues

-It works for me, but has not been used on any real projects.
-The API is a mess, as is much of the code, and may change substantially in later releases.

-No issue tracker is currently maintained, but the major shortfalls as I percieve them are:
+It works for me, but:

+- Everything's a big mess, coded in a stream-of-conciousness fever dream.
 - Some algorithmic modifiers, such as face subdivision, extrusion, stellation, do not currently work on MultiShapes.
 This is because these modifiers rely on modifying attributes of the given shape in place, such as by inserting new entries in the .faces collection.
 However, MultiShapes provide many of these attributes by using generators to form a composite stream of their children.
 I guess I ought to make all shape modifiers functional.
-- No attempt is made to handle textures.
-All faces are plain colors.
-- We don't currently handle multiple shaders within a single scene.

 # Thanks